fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Remove-MsolDomain](./Remove-MsolDomain.md)
-Removes a domain from Microsoft Azure Active Directory.
+Removes a domain from Azure Active Directory.

 ### [Remove-MsolFederatedDomain](./Remove-MsolFederatedDomain.md)
-Removes the specified single sign-on domain from the list of domains in Microsoft Online.
+Removes a single sign-on domain from the domains in Microsoft Online.

 ### [Remove-MsolForeignGroupFromRole](./Remove-MsolForeignGroupFromRole.md)